christopher-l-ahmed/population-burden-gap/README.md

 ## 📁 R/ — The Metric Functions

 This folder contains the core functions used throughout the analysis.
-Each function lives in its own file so you can easily find, read, and reuse it.
-For example:
+Each function lives in its own file.

-- `compute_pbg.R` — calculates the Population Burden Gap (PBG)
+- `compute_pbg.R` — calculates Population Burden Gap (PBG)
-- `compute_delta_pbg.R` — calculates the longitudinal change metric ΔPBG
+- `compute_delta_pbg.R` — calculates the change between two map verions' PBG values (ΔPBG)
-- `helpers.R` — small utility functions used by the main metrics
+- `helpers.R` — more functions used to help/simplify code along the way

 You don’t need to edit these files.
-You’ll simply load them at the top of each Quarto document using `source()`.
+Instead, the Quarto documents will pull them in using `source()`.

 ---